 - (1) It is important that a comprehensive database be shared and used by all experts in developing the interpretations.
 The availability of the database also facilitates the review process.
-References [39] and [40] give acceptable guidance on the scope and types of data required for use in the seismic source characterization, ground motion modeling, and local site response evaluations to meet this requirement. - (2) Reference [39] defines four levels of investigations, with the degree of their detail based on distance from the site, the nature of the Quaternary tectonic regime, the geological complexity of the site and region, the existence of potential seismic sources, the nature of sources, the potential for surface deformation, etc. This guidance can be used to determine scope and size of region for investigations.
-The guidance in reference [41] may be used to meet this requirement. - (3) In general, the catalog typically includes events of size modified Mercalli intensity (MMI) or equivalent greater than or equal to IV and magnitude greater than or equal to 3.0 that have occurred within a radius of 320 km of a site [41].
+References [5-28] and [5-29] give acceptable guidance on the scope and types of data required for use in the seismic source characterization, ground motion modeling, and local site response evaluations to meet this requirement. - (2) Reference [5-28] defines four levels of investigations, with the degree of their detail based on distance from the site, the nature of the Quaternary tectonic regime, the geological complexity of the site and region, the existence of potential seismic sources, the nature of sources, the potential for surface deformation, etc. This guidance can be used to determine scope and size of region for investigations.
+The guidance in reference [5-30] may be used to meet this requirement. - (3) In general, the catalog typically includes events of size modified Mercalli intensity (MMI) or equivalent greater than or equal to IV and magnitude greater than or equal to 3.0 that have occurred within a radius of 320 km of a site [5-30].
 For the earthquakes listed, the catalog typically contains information such as event date and time, epicentral location, earthquake magnitudes (measured and calculated), magnitude uncertainty, uncertainty in the event location, epicentral intensity, intensity uncertainty, hypocentral depth, references, and data sources.

-Table 4-1.8.4.1.2-2(c) Supporting Requirements for HLR-HA-C
+Table 5-2.1-4(c) Supporting Requirements for HLR-SHA-C

 To account for the frequency of occurrence of earthquakes in the site region, the seismic sources with the hazard model of the probabilistic seismic hazard analysis shall examine all credible sources of potentially damaging earthquakes.
 For characterizing the occurrence rates for those seismic sources, all earthquakes greater than magnitude 3 shall be considered.
-Both the aleatory and epistemic uncertainties shall be addressed in characterizing the seismic sources (HRL-HA-C).
+Both the aleatory and epistemic uncertainties shall be addressed in characterizing the seismic sources (HRL-SHA-C).

-Index No. HA-C Capability Category I Capability Category II Capability Category III HA-C1 [Note (1)] In the probabilistic seismic hazar affect the probabilistic hazard at mic sources on regional and site seismicity data, the regional stres the site.
-BASE the identification geological and geophysical data and characterization of seis- , historical and instrumental HA-C2 [Note (2)] ENSURE that any expert elicitation process used to characterize the seismic sources is compatible with the level of analysis discussed in Requirement HA-A, and FOLLOW a structured approach.
-HA-C3 [Note (3)] The seismic sources are characterized by source location and geometry, maximum earthquake magnitude, and earthquake recurrence.
-ENSURE that the total uncertainties in these characterizations are accounted for. geometry, maximum earthquake magnitude, and earthquake recurrence.
-INCLUDE the aleatory and epistemic uncertainties explicitly in these characterizations.
-HA-C4 [Note (4)] If an existing probabilistic seismi sources that were previously unknown in the update of the hazard known or uncharacterized are no
+Index No. SHA-C Capability Category I Capability Category II Capability Category III SHA-C1 [Note (1)] In the probabilistic seismic hazard analysis, EXAMINE all potential sources of earthquakes that affect the probabilistic hazard at the site.
+BASE the identification and characterization of seismic sources on regional and site geological and geophysical data, historical and instrumental seismicity data, the regional stress field, and geological evidence of prehistoric earthquakes.
+SHA-C2 [Note (2)] ENSURE that any expert elicitation process used to characterize the seismic sources is compatible with the level of analysis discussed in Requirement HA-A, and FOLLOW a structured approach.
+SHA-C3 [Note (3)] The seismic sources are characterized by source location and geometry, maximum earthquake magnitude, and earthquake recurrence.
+ENSURE that the total uncertainties in these characterizations are accounted for.
+The seismic sources are characterized by source location and geometry, maximum earthquake magnitude, and earthquake recurrence.
+INCLUDE the aleatory and epistemic uncertainties explicitly in these characterizations. ke magnitude, and earthquake tory and epistemic uncertain- SHA-C4 [Note (4)] If an existing probabilistic seismi sources that were previously unk them in a revision of the hazard known or uncharacterized are no